Is It Wrong to Try to Pick Up Girls in a Dungeon? Gets Second Mobile RPG – DanMachi: Memoria Phrase Pre-Registration Now Open

 A mobile Role Playing Game (RPG) based on the immensely popular Japanese anime Is It Wrong to Try to Pick Up Girls in a Dungeon? was teased by the developers.
-Apart from the season 2 of DanMachi, the game is expected to be released in Japan soon, and will be available on multiple mobile platforms.
+Apart from the Season 2 of DanMachi, the game is expected to be released in Japan soon, and will be available on multiple mobile platforms.

 With just a day left for the Season 2 of Dungeon ni Deai wo Motomeru no wa Machigatteiru Darou ka – or DanMachi for short – to premier, Wright Flyer Studios indicated they have been working on a mobile RPG game based on the popular Japanese anime.
 Titled Is It Wrong to Try to Pick Up Girls in a Dungeon?
 Memoria Phrase, the game is expected to be released in Japan this summer.